 Fondouk El Nejjarine, Morocco

-he Museum of Wood in Fes is housed in the Fondouk el-Nejjarine, an 18th-century trading post and UNESCO World Heritage Site.
+The Museum of Wood in Fes, Morocco, is housed in the Fondouk el-Nejjarine, an 18th-century trading post and UNESCO World Heritage Site.
 Members visited this site during the Morocco: Northern Africa Melds With the Mediterranean World Study Trip Abroad program in spring 2019.

 The Municipal House (Obecní Dům) Ceiling, Prague

 The splendid Obecní Dům (the Municipal House) is thought to be the finest piece of Art Nouveau architecture in Prague.
-Designed by Osvald Polivka and Antonin Balsanek, it opened in 1912 and contains several restaurants, an exhibition space, and a concert hall.
+The astounding interior includes Alfons Mucha’s Lord Mayor’s Hall that celebrates the heroic past of the Czech people.
 Members visited the building during the Prague & Vienna: Haute Design in Central Europe Study Trip Abroad program in fall 2018.